 “Yeah, I finally managed it,” she admitted humbly.
 “My Irish wasn’t good enough the first time so I repeated the Leaving and got in this September.
 I must have spent too much time in Carraroe speaking English with Jackeens instead of working on my Irish,” she accused.

-“I haven’t seen much of it ,” she admitted.
+“I haven’t seen much ,” she admitted.

 “There has been plenty to do in college.”

-“That was a pretty girl I saw you dancing with the other night,” Caragh dropped in to the conversation trying to make it sound as innocent as possible.
+“That was a pretty girl I saw you dancing with the other night,” Caragh dropped into the conversation trying to make it sound as innocent as possible.